 - Additional evidence and supporting documents in the Letter of Request for Reconsideration;

 - Explanations why such information was not previously submitted; and

 - If necessary, supplying case law to support your position.

-If your 8a application s is declined solely on issues of social disadvantage, economic disadvantage, ownership, control, or any combination of these four criteria, our attorneys and consultants can appeal your Request for Reconsideration to SBA’s Office of Hearings and Appeals (OHA).
+If your 8a application is declined solely on issues of social disadvantage, economic disadvantage, ownership, control, or any combination of these four criteria, our attorneys and consultants can appeal the denial of your 8a application to SBA’s Office of Hearings and Appeals (OHA).